SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/tutorials/ChatOps_Tutorials_Custom_Buttons.md

 If you have not yet done so, go to [Chat notifications](xref:ChatOps_Tutorials_Chat_Notification) and follow the tutorial.
 Otherwise, you can skip this step.

-## Step 2: Deploy the Custom Command Examples package from the Catalog and configure the scripts
+## Step 2: Deploy the Custom Command Examples package from the Catalog

 Later in this tutorial, you will trigger a custom command from the *Custom Command Examples* package with a button added to an Adaptive Card notification.
 To make this possible, this package first needs to be deployed.

 > [!NOTE]
 > To learn more about this package, refer to its [README file](https://github.com/SkylineCommunications/ChatOps-Extensions/blob/main/CustomCommandExamples/README.md).

 1. Go to <https://catalog.dataminer.services/details/package/5863>.

    ![Custom Command Examples page in Catalog](~/user-guide/images/chatops_notification_part_02_02_001.png)